-- In the study area, total sample population of female is greater than male. - It is found that the high proportion of sample population lies in the age group 15 to 39. - In the study area, high proportion of sample population is literate. - Most of the literate people are studying under SLC. - The family size of the sample household is found to be average. - Most of the sample households are involved in agricultural sector. - The higher income yielding source of Savapokhari VDC is agriculture. - Most of the Limbu are engaged in foreign employment, trade and agriculture. - The distribution of land is unequal in Savapokhari VDC. - The distribution of income is unequal in Savapokhari VDC. - The share of expenditure on non food items is higher than that of the food items.
+• In the study area, total sample population of female is greater than male.

+- It is found that the high proportion of sample population lies in the age group 15 to 39. - In the study area, high proportion of sample population is literate. - Most of the literate people are studying under SLC. - The family size of sample household is found to be average. - Most of the sample households are involved in agriculture sector. - The higher income yielding source of chepuwa VDC is agriculture. - Most of the Bhote are engaged in trekking, mountaineering profession, trade and agriculture. - The distribution of land is unequal in chepuwa VDC. - The distribution of income is unequal in chepuwa VDC. - The share of expenditure on non food items is higher than that of the food items.

-6.3 Recommendations
+6.3 Recommendation

-In the Savapokhari VDC, there is unequal distribution of income as found in this research.
-The study also found that only few Limbu are involved in administration and politics.
-Thus, to improve the unequal distribution of income and increase the involvement of Limbu in administration and policy level following recommendations are presented.
+In the chepuwa VDC, there is unequal distribution of income as found in this research.
+The study also found that only few Bhote are involved in administration and politics.
+Thus, to improve the unequal distribution of income and increase the involvement of bhotes in administration and policy level following recommendations are presented.

-- There is a difference between earners from agriculture and earners from other sectors household income; poverty level is also slightly high of the earners from agriculture.
-So, it should be given priority to implement measures to reduce poverty of earners from agriculture. - The government should lunch an effective income generating program, infrastructure development and vocational guidance so that they can easily fulfill at least their basic needs. - Among the Limbu unequal distribution of land is found to be the major causes of income inequality.
-Thus the government should pay key attention for the effective implementation of land reform programs. - Major remedies to poverty alleviation in Nepal are generation of employment opportunities on different sectors of the economy.
-Skill upgrading training programs would help a lot for enhancing capacity of people, which results in better growth of the income and factory also. - Labor force should be utilized in productive sectors. - Most of the households invest their saving on unproductive sectors like house and ornaments etc. So, the productive investment should be created to discourage unproductive investment. - Expenditure on smoking, entertainment and unnecessary expenditure on tradition and festivals should be minimized.
+There is a difference between earners from agriculture and earners from other sectors household income; poverty level is also slightly high of the earners from agriculture.
+So, it should be given priority to implement measures to reduce poverty of earners from agriculture.

+- The government should lunch an effective income generating program, infrastructure development and vocational guidance so that they can easily fulfill at least their basic needs. - Among the Bhotes unequal distribution of land is found to be the major causes of income inequality.
+Thus the government should pay key attention for the effective implementation of land reform programs. - Major remedies to poverty alleviation in Nepal are generation of employment opportunities on different sectors of economy.
+Skill upgrading training programs would help a lot for enhancing capacity of people which results in better growth of the income and factory also. - Labour force should be utilized in productive sector. - Most of households invest their saving on unproductive sector like house and ornaments etc. so, the productive investment should be created to discourage unproductive investment. - Expenditure on smoking, entertainment and unnecessary expenditure on tradition festivals should be minimize.